santiago dr gargoyle over city

 Academics

-All students sign off on the CIEE Community Language Commitment, agreeing to speak only Spanish, in order to foster language proficiency and understanding of Dominican society from a cultural/competent perspective.
-The coursework is integrated into and complemented by relevant cultural activities, two all-day field trips, and one overnight stay, all these co-curricular experiences provide real-life context to the teaching and learning process of the study abroad.
-In addition, students could register for CIEE Directed Independent Research on one topic of interest that is suitable to develop in the Dominican Republic.
+Coursework is integrated into and complemented by relevant cultural activities, two all-day field trips, and one overnight stay – all of these co-curricular experiences provide real-life context to the teaching and learning process of the study abroad.
+In addition, students can apply for experiential learning opportunities as Internships or Directed Independent Research on areas that directly relate to the Dominican Republic.

 Pontificia Universidad Católica Madre y Maestra (PUCMM) was founded in 1962 and is dedicated to serving the social and economic development of all Dominicans and has been ranked for about 60 years as the best academic institution of higher learning in the Dominican Republic.
-PUCMM is one of the first universities in the Dominican Republic to enter the prestigious QS World Ranking 2023, standing out for having the best alumni employability rates.
-It continues to be in first place in the Dominican Republic Webometrics Ranking from 2020 to 2022.
+PUCMM is the number one university in the Dominican Republic according to the QS World Ranking 2024 and number 5 in the Caribbean, standing out for having the best citation per paper.
+It continues to be in first place in the Dominican Republic Webometrics Ranking from 2020 to 2024.
 Also, this institution is a leader in the offer of online master's degrees nationwide.
 Conveniently located just a 15-minute drive from downtown Santiago, PUCMM's nature-inspired campus offers academic degrees from four academic colleges: Social Sciences and Administration; Science and Humanities; Engineering Sciences; and Health Sciences.

-CIEE Santiago is conveniently located on the PUCMM campus.
+CIEE Santiago study center is conveniently located on the PUCMM campus.

 GPA